Dealing with rival gangs behind bars

 But it’s a tall task for one man’s charisma to compete with a gang’s collective power.
 Dealing with all these dynamics in prison is like a chess game with some invisible players too.

 “The Muslims in the jail are a powerful group because they are under the guise of a religious sect,” said the officer.
-“Some are really religious; some aren’t, but you can’t tell just by looking.”
+“Some are really religious, some aren’t, but you can’t tell just by looking.”

 Then there are those inmates who don’t want to reform.
 Prison is their school to hone organisational skills.
-Inside prison, they operate just like outside with foot soldiers, middle, senior, executive management and the head of the organisation.
+Inside prison, they operate just like outside, with foot soldiers, middle, senior, executive management and the head of the organisation.

-Prison programmes are still one way for some inmates to get the skills they need to make it in the “free world.”
+But prison programmes are still one way for some inmates to get the skills they need to make it in the “free world.”

 “And if we can bring them back to share that experience of success, we can create inspiration,” said the officer.